 The following week, the next set of training materials and activitie/s is provided.
 The activities aren’t limited to e-courses; these include meet-ups with a buddy, role-playing games, and listening to call recordings of experienced colleagues.

 Every week, they add more actual tasks to the training.
 The tasks are offered from simple to complex: at first, the newly-hired employees respond to requests via email, then they learn how to work in a chat, and only then do they communicate with clients by phone.
 There’s a detailed plan for each week for two months.

 Imagine you’ve hired new employees and need to quickly familiarize them with your company’s product.
 They should know it front to back, its advantages, its strong and weak points, and how to present it to prospects.

 One possible solution is assigning this task to buddies among the experienced employees.
 However, the need to repeat the same information over and over again is definitely not the most effective use of their time.
-Find time for creating an e-course once, and it will bring benefits for a long time.
+Find time for creating an e-course once for product knowledge training, and it will bring benefits for a long time.

 Plus, any product will be updated sooner or later.
 An e-course will help to tell everyone about the changes and new features; just upload the information to the training platform and assign it to the team.

 Before a new version of iSpring Suite is released, the training department creates a course that covers all the new features of the toolkit.

 Use case #3: Standards and best practices